|

 State of Minnesota

-Be it known that on this 31st day of May, A.D., 1927, before me, a Notary Public within and for said County, came the above named W.L.
+Be it known that on this 31st day of May, A.D., 1927, before me, a Notary Public within and for said County, came the above name W.L.
 Murphy, Fred Pfaender, J.P.
 Brinhkaus, W.J.
 Luedke, George Fish, Ed Lende, A.G.
 Larson, C.W.
-Lotterer and W.T.
+Loetter and W.T.
 Berry, to me known to be the persons described in and who executed the foregoing instrument, and acknowledged that they executed the same as their free act and deed.

 EDW D. THOMPSON